 What a time this has been.
 Felt as though we’d been cooped up forever.
 Maybe you’re still not sure when or how often you’ll be back in the office or living in the city full time.
 Maybe you’re not sure how you want your new life to take shape.

-Whether you work from home or have been redeployed to the front lines of healthcare, you’re recognizing that the issues you already struggled with haven’t gone away.
-They are likely to be magnified in the face of uncertainty and fear.
-You realize that your relationships and emotional well-being need help.
+Whether you’ve been working from home or were redeployed to the front lines of healthcare, you’re recognizing that the issues you struggled with before quarantine haven’t gone away.
+They’ve been magnified in the face of uncertainty, fear, and loss.
+You’ve come to realize that it’s time to work on your relationships and emotional well-being.

-Before we meet, I’ll send you my simple guidelines on how to get the most from our online sessions.
+Before we meet, I’ll send you my simple guidelines on how to get the most from our online sessions, and how to create an emotionally safe space in your home for our conversations.
 As always, I’m glad to answer questions and respond to your concerns.

 Wondering about the technical aspects of working on video?
 After testing a variety of platforms, I’m using SecureVideo.com, a secure, HIPAA- and GDPR-compliant platform strictly for healthcare professionals.
 It’s simple and secure, and the quality is excellent.
 You click on the link to my online waiting room and I admit you to my private online office.

 It’s been a long “pause.”
 Let’s be sure it’s life-changing.
 Let’s turn these months into an opportunity for new closeness, aliveness, and inspiration.